 - For more information on vaccine requirements, see the August 23 Message About FDA Approval of the COVID-19 Vaccine.

-- To date, 89% of all Stony Brook students enrolled in at least one in-person class have submitted proof of their COVID vaccination.
+- As of October 5, 99% of all Stony Brook students enrolled in at least one in-person class have submitted proof of their COVID vaccination.

-- Our Student Affairs team will continue to follow-up with students to ensure 100% compliance, as this is an important health and safety measure for our campus community.
+- Our Student Affairs team are continuing to follow up with students to ensure 100% compliance, as this is an important health and safety measure for our campus community.

 - Students who have any questions should email firstname.lastname@example.org.
 Callers may speak with a Student Support Team member 631-632-7320.